Sunday, May 30, 2021

 Honest, once begun it echoes still.

-Fairies in the Foothills merge force
+Fairies in the Foothills merge forces

 with other winged things--choir unseen,

-growing ring–-as I open the shade, grab
+growing ring–-as I open up the shade

-a muffin, trudge uphill.
+grab a muffin, trudge uphill.
 Dawn at mountain’s

-Home at last, humming…
+turn Home at last, humming…

 *For more information on the five Luminous Mysteries of the Rosary, see http://www.how-to-pray-the-rosary-everyday.com/scriptural-luminous-mysteries.html

-Regarding the miracles of Sarah's tent (section 3 above) see Bereishit Rabbah 60:16, here: https://www.sefaria.org/Bereishit_Rabbah.60.16?lang=bi ; and article, here: https://www.ifcj.org/learn/holy-land-moments/daily-devotionals/the-miracles-of-sarahs-tent/
+Regarding the miracles of Sarah's tent (section 3 above) see Bereishit Rabbah 60:16, here: https://www.sefaria.org/Bereishit_Rabbah.60.16?lang=bi ; and article, here: https://www.ifcj.org/learn/holy-land-moments/daily-devotionals/the-miracles-of-sarahs-tent .

 2 from prompt: Push through writer’s block by choosing a poem whose structure (not necessarily viewpoint) you like, and paralleling--or rebutting--poem's subject line/concept and/or poem's content/rhythm/language.
 Poem used as prompt was Seamus Heaney’s "Skunk".
 From Sharon Scholl’s Plunder Poems: Exploring Creativity Through Borrowed Words (Hope at Hand’s Jax Poetry Fest 2023).